-Dangerous Goods Symposium 2018 Speakers
+Dangerous Goods Symposium 2019 Speakers

 My current position is Manager, Dangerous Goods Compliance, still within the Maintenance branch at Air Canada.
-I am currently responsible for the development and implementation of packaging, the design and development of the dangerous goods training program and regulatory compliance, including all aspects of dangerous goods handling within the Maintenance branch.
-I also provide dangerous goods support and expertise within the Airports, Inflight, Legal, Medical, Reservations, Safety and Security branches of Air Canada.
+I am responsible for the development and implementation of packaging, the design and development of the dangerous goods training program and regulatory compliance, including all aspects of dangerous goods handling within the Maintenance branch.
+I also provide dangerous goods support and expertise within the Airports, Flight Operation, Inflight, Legal, Medical, Reservations, Safety and Security branches of Air Canada.

 - Current representative for the National Airlines Council of Canada at the Ministers Advisory Council for the Transportation of Dangerous Goods

 - Member of the CGSB working group developing the standard for Competency Based Training and Assessment (CBTA) for Canadian Transportation of Dangerous Goods Regulations.

 - Attend and actively participate at IATA Dangerous Goods Board meetings.

 - Advisor to the Canadian delegation at ICAO Dangerous Goods Panel Working Group meetings

 A.S.
 Science & Technology, City University, Bellevue, WA, 1991